 A second offender is normally charged with a first-degree misdemeanor which is punishable by nine months’ jail term or less.
 The fine is also increased and stands at a maximum of $ 4,000.
 The suspension on the driving license is for 180 days or less.

-When you are charged with a DUI, you may raise several defenses.
+When you are charged with a DUI, you may raise several defenses with the help of a DUI lawyer.
 For instance, you could say that the impairment which you had was caused by something else and not alcohol.
 You could show the court that you suffered from injuries or an illness like diabetes when you were arrested.